How to Design Income Statements in Excel

 When designing a report like this, make sure that all the charts that visualize the same type of data are scaled.
 You can see here that bar lengths clearly display the difference between the previous year and the plan.
 Keep in mind that this type of report is fairly useless if it's not scaled.
 Luckily, scaling is one of the strong points of Zebra BI as it happens automatically.

 These two sample income statements were for a single company.
 But what about if we are create an income statement for a group of companies, subsidiaries, or profit centers?
 In this case, you might want to show multiple countries or companies on a single page.
 Take a look at an example:

 This table contains multiple levels of data - you can see the performance of key metrics for three different countries within one visual.
 The actual value is represented with a waterfall chart and it shows clearly the net sales, costs, operating profit, EBITDA, and net result.
 On the right are variance charts showing differences compared to the plan.
 This is a great way to show the picture of your business on a single page.

 Tip: When designing visual reports like this, pay attention to labeling and headings.
 Clear and understandable headings help you tell the story while comments help you draw attention to significant data points.

 All these visualizations comply with the IBCS standards, which ensures that you can easily read this page without losing sight of the overall picture.

 Want to create income statements like these?

-If you'd like to create income statements that you see in this article, click below to add Zebra BI to your Excel:
+If you'd like to create the income statements that you see in this article, you can download our free templates: